 For dogs, I try to align to the rules of the pet owner's home which usually excludes the couch and bed -- in this case, the guest pet will sleep in the provided bed the owner brings.
 If they don't have specific rules to stand by then I also give them the freedom to choose.
 I do not have a backyard, however, I have very close park areas and open grass spaces to my home which are known to be safe and open for dogs to spend their time.
 Because it is an open space, I don't tend to release the guest pet unless we are in a fenced area.

 For home visit walks, I tend to familiarize myself with the area previously and walk the dog depending on the owner's requirements.
-If the owner has no specific requirements then I will walk the dog depending on its breed, for an average of 15 - 30 minutes either once or twice per day.
-Since my classes are one hour per day, I am very flexible in terms of when I can visit your home; I am able to come by morning or night for a minimum of 2-3 hours -- or stay the day if the owner's pet is particularly nervous or if the owner would like me to.
+If the owner has no specific requirements then I will walk the dog depending on its breed, for an average of 25 - 30 minutes either once or twice per day.
+Since my classes are one hour per day, I am very flexible in terms of when I can visit your home; I am able to come by with short notice most of the time.

 My lifestyle along with being flexible also involves a lot of walking, wither I am caring for a pet or not I tend to spend time in several parks and open grassy areas.
 Because of this, I know about the areas that have garden-like areas close to my residence and it comes in handy when caring for dogs.
 Since I don’t have a pet myself, it is much easier to have a peaceful boarding experience with other animals I care for — especially cats as they take time to adjust to one another.
 I am also an early riser and have a clean-cut schedule which always involves either cleaning up or caring for the pets living with me at the time.
 Previous to my application with Pawshake, I have had many trial opportunities to take care of my friends pets.
 I found it to be a very enjoyable experience and was able to not just handle but excel in my caregiving abilities.
 I hope that you can trust me to take care of your pet, as I will always care for them like they are my own.